iphillz/video_chopper/README.md

 **Endpoint:** `POST /process_google_drive`

-**Description:** Processes a video from Google Drive by extracting segments based on specified timestamps and concatenating them.
+**Description:** Initiates asynchronous processing of a video from Google Drive by extracting segments based on specified timestamps and concatenating them.

 **Request Body:**
 ```json